vikrant82/chat-analyzer/readme.md

 5. In the "Manage Bots" UI, provide this public URL in the "Public Webhook URL" field during registration.
 This will allow the application to automatically create the necessary webhook in Webex.
 6. Once registered, go to any Webex space your bot has been added to and type `@YourBotName summarize last 2 days`.
 The bot will respond in the space.

+For a complete guide on setting up and using the Webex bot, including detailed command instructions and examples, please see the **[Webex Bot Guide](webex_bot_guide.md)**.

 ### Using the Telegram Bot

 1. After logging into the application, click the **"Manage Bots"** button.